colinsheppard/balatro-ai/balatro-engine/TESTING.md

 ## Features

 - **Input Piping**: Automatically detects and uses piped input or input files
+- **Hybrid Input Mode**: Start with file input, then switch to interactive mode when the file is exhausted
 - **Environment Variable Support**: Use `BALATRO_INPUT_FILE` to specify input files
 - **Session Recording**: Record your manual gameplay sessions for later replay
 - **Multiple Test Scenarios**: Pre-configured test cases for different game situations